hellarcore/electrum-hellar-server/HOWTO.md

 ### Step 3.
 Configure and start hellard

-In order to allow Electrum Dash to "talk" to `hellard`, we need to set up an RPC username and password for `hellard`.
+In order to allow Electrum Hellar to "talk" to `hellard`, we need to set up an RPC username and password for `hellard`.
 We will then start `hellard` and wait for it to complete downloading the blockchain.